 Prairie Lakes Regional Arts Council will have one grant program called Arts and Cultural Heritage Grant, with different categories of funding.
 A variety of activities including art and music festivals, community choirs, dance performances, literary readings, instrumental and vocal music concerts, theater productions, visual art classes and exhibitions are eligible.
 This includes an arts activity in dance, literature, media arts, music, theater and visual arts.

 Proposals are for arts programming by an organization; defined as maintaining on-going arts programs and services, and offering new and different activities; and equipment that enhances the artistic capabilities of the organization.
-Equipment that enhances the artistic ability of the organization and may include office equipment and software, instruments, risers, theater lighting, theater curtains, sound system, display cases, etc. This also includes public art, sculpture, murals, etc; and activities that plan to reach new audiences such as youth, ethnic groups, senior citizen groups, etc. and engage the public in new ways.
+Equipment that enhances the artistic ability of the organization and may include office equipment, computer and software, instruments, risers, theater lighting, theater curtains, sound system, display cases, etc. This also includes public art, sculpture, murals, etc; and activities that plan to reach new audiences such as youth, ethnic groups, senior citizen groups, etc. and engage the public in new ways.
 A 50% cash match is required.

 Youth Scholarship, Grades 7–12 and Grades 3–6: